Clinical Studies

 Methodology: Patients were treated with a combination of 415 nm blue light and 660 nm red light for 12 weeks.

-Methodology: Systematic analysis of studies on light therapy in acne treatment.
+Methodology: Lasers and light-based Systematic analysis of studies on acne treatment.

-Randomized trial for the treatment of acne vulgaris in Chinese patients
+Randomized trial of three phototherapy methods for the treatment of acne vulgaris in Chinese patients

-Conclusion: Combination phototherapy is superior for treating acne vulgaris.
+Conclusion: Phototherapy is efficacious for moderate to severe facial acne vulgaris.

-415 nm in the treatment of inflammatory acne
+Light-emitting diode 415 nm in the treatment of inflammatory acne: an open-label, multicentric, pilot investigation

 Objective: To evaluate the efficacy of 415 nm blue LED therapy for inflammatory acne.